 Arizona's construction sector has been running hot for the last several years.
 Phoenix is now one of the top markets in the country for both commercial and multifamily starts.
 Tucson has absorbed major industrial investment.
-Project schedules are tight, qualified BIM talent is scarce, and the cost of building an in-house VDC team has climbed faster than fee structures can absorb.
+Project schedules are tight, qualified detailing and drafting talent is scarce, and the cost of building an in-house production team has climbed faster than fee structures can absorb.

-Most contractors in this market have arrived at the same conclusion: outsourced BIM capacity is no longer optional.
+Most contractors and fabricators in this market have arrived at the same conclusion: outsourced production capacity is no longer optional.
 The remaining question is where to source it from.

 Arizona contractors have a structural advantage that contractors in the Northeast or Midwest do not: geographic and cultural proximity to a deep nearshore market just across the border.
 Sonora, Mexico — the state directly south of Arizona — has a mature engineering sector that has been serving Arizona industry for decades.

-For BIM specifically, this proximity matters in three concrete ways:
+For engineering deliverables specifically, this proximity matters in three concrete ways:

 - Same time zone year-round (Sonora does not observe daylight saving, matching Arizona)